-FHA lending also allow you to get your entire down payment from a relative or close friend.
+FHA lending also allows you to get your entire down payment from a relative or close friend.
 The person who offers you the gift needs to write a letter stating that the money is a gift and does not need to be repaid.
-FHA loan limits were raised so this allows first time house buyers to borrow more depending upon which county they are purchasing a home in.
+FHA loan limits were raised so this allows first-time house buyers to borrow more depending upon which county they are purchasing a home in.

 Fannie Mae Eligibility